CodyKoInABox/randomnumberAPI/README.md

-# randomnumberAPI
+# API to calculate random numbers in Express.js

-API to calculate random numbers in Express.js
+It's my first time building an API, I'm not sure if everything is working fine.

 ## How to run the API on your computer using localhost